internetstandards/toolbox-wiki/DMARC-how-to.md

 * When using office 365, the forwarding of calendar appointments from a DMARC projected domain fails.
 This is a known issue.
 Read more on the [Office 365 UserVoice forum](https://office365.uservoice.com/forums/264636-general/suggestions/34012756-forwarding-of-calendar-appointments-from-a-dmarc-p) and don't forget to submit your vote!
   * There is a workaround: Forward the appointment as an "iCalendar file" or as an attachment.

-# Creating a DMARC record
+# Overview of DMARC configuration tags
 The DMARC policy is published by means of a DNS TXT record.
-Before setting up a DMARC record, lets first take a look at all the configuration tags that can be configured within a DMARC record.

-## Overview of DMARC configuration tag
+A DMARC record can contain several configuration tags.
+The table below will list all configuration tags and explain their purpose.

 | DMARC configuration tag | Required? | Value(s) | Explanation |
 | ---  | --- |  --- | --- |